imreburn/Wavelength-Reference/docs/config.md

 #### Status messages regarding reference

 - **Not Set / Not Available**: There is no data available for a reference, and thus a reference is not set.
 This message is shown when the program is just launched or the user clicks the "Change" button.
 The "Set Reference" button is disabled.
 - **Not Set / Available**: Measured data is available, but it is not loaded as a reference.
+The "Set Reference" button is active for the user to set it as a reference.
-- **Set**: Currently, data is set a reference.
+- **Set**: A reference data is set.

 ---

 ### Pass/Fail Criteria

 - Users can enter a range (min, max) for peak wavelength, depth, and width.
+- If more than one peak are found inside the given peak wavelength range, the deepest peak is used for the depth and width range criteria.
+- If a peak wavelength range is not set but either the depth or width range is set, the test always fails.
+- If a depth range is not set, it is skipped.
+The same applies to the width.
 - They are saved together with other parameters in a preset.
 - All fields are 0 by default.
 Setting all as 0 turns off the criteria.
 The result is not examined, and no message is shown.
-- If a wavelength range is not set but either the depth or width range is set, the test always fails.
+- If a min value is entered and the max field is left empty or 0, the positive infinity is automatically assigned as the max value.
-- If a depth range is not set, it is skipped.
-The same applies to the width.
+- If a max value is entered and the min field is left empty, 0 is automatically assigned as the min value.